open2c/cooler/README.md

 Requirements:

 - Python 2.7/3.3+
-- libhdf5 and Python packages `numpy`, `scipy`, `pandas`, `h5py`.
+- libhdf5 and Python packages `numpy`, `scipy`, `pandas`, `h5py`, `click`.
 If you don't have them installed already, we recommend you use the [conda](http://conda.pydata.org/miniconda.html) package manager to manage these dependencies instead of pip.
 - See the [docs](http://cooler.readthedocs.org/en/latest/) for more information.

 Install from PyPI using pip.